keerthi9213/Ruby-Rails-Project/README.md

-# Team xxxx
+# Team Purple

 ## Team Members

-- xxxx
+- Tejaswi Kanneganti

 ## How to Initialize and Run the App